azral1962/min-book/README.md

 ## Translation Notice

-As of _min-book:1.1.1+_ there will be no automatic fallback to English anymore.
+From _min-book:1.2.0+_ there will be no automatic fallback to English anymore.
 Refer to the section _TRANSLATION_ at the end of the manual for more information.